brainpower/checkarg/README.md

     program -o <value> -qfi other_file
     program -o <value> -q -f other_file -i

-In the first command, 'i' is the value for -f, other_file is a positional argument, not the value of either -f or -i.
+In the first command, 'i' is considered the value of -f, other_file a positional argument, not the value of either -f or -i.

 In the docs I'll call the GNU style and POSIX style options "long" and "short" options, respectively.